MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 ### Geo-specific links

-Location specific links that should be made accessible are as follows.
+Location-specific links that should be made accessible are as follows.

 | Geographic location | Links |
 |-------------------------------|----------------------------------|